NewTownData/koala-webgen/README.md

 # Koala - Static Website Generator

-**Important Note**

-> This project is currently beta (version lower than 1.0.0).
-Please, get in touch if you have any question or issue.

 ## About

 The project aims to create simple to use, scalable and fast static website generator.